isomerpages/moe-haisingcatholic/_join-hsc/FAQ.md

-**

 **30\.
 How will my child learn in class with this PLD?
 How can I get more information regarding the PDLP?**

-**

-You may visit our [school website](https://haisingcatholic.moe.edu.sg/hsc-community/students/personalised-digital-learning-programme) for more information and resources pertaining to PLD usage and matters.
+You may visit our [school website](https://haisingcatholic.moe.edu.sg/hsc-community/students/personalised-digital-learning-programme) for more information and resources pertaining to PLD usage and matters. (insert PLD staging link here)